-The Company uses a lines of defense construct to manage its risk.
-The construct comprises units that create risks (first line of defense), those that independently assess risk (second line of defense) and units that provide independent assurance (third line of defense).
+The Company uses a lines of defense model as a key component of the Enterprise Risk Management Framework to manage its risk.
+The model comprises units that create and own risks (first line of defense), those that independently oversees risk taking activities and challenges first line in their execution of risk management activities (second line of defense) and units that provide independent assurance (third line of defense).
 Additionally, the firm has units tasked with maintaining a strong control environment (Enterprise Support Functions).